-The playground will include separate play areas for 1-3 year olds, 3-5 year olds, and 5-10 year olds.
-Each play area will be anchored by a large multi-level play structure and an assortment of individual age-appropriate play toys.
+The playground includes separate play areas for 1-3 year olds, 3-5 year olds, and 5-10 year olds.
+Each play area is anchored by a large multi-level play structure and an assortment of individual age-appropriate play toys.

-The new Bridgman Playground will have several unique play features, including an in-ground trampoline, a zip-line, and an accessible side swing.
+The new Bridgman Playground has several unique play features, including an in-ground trampoline, a zip-line, and an accessible side swing.